pounders82/pounders82.github.io/index.md

 											I am what you call a returning learner.
 I recieved my associates degree in Electronic/Computer Engineering Technology in 2011 and decided to hit the job market.
 The last 5 years I have been developing single-use and infection prevention medical devices for the gastro intestinal physician.
 When I decided to go back to school I had a difficult time choosing what to study.
 I could either stick with an area that I am currently in or something that I am really interested in learning.
 Ultimately my love for technology and my interest in programming won so I choose Computer Science.

 											<br><br>
 											In my free time I like to learn, spend time with my family, and watch movies and play video games if time permits.
 I have spent most of my time in college understanding web develpoment technologies.
 My favorite project has been the Making My Own Sunshine Blog which I created with Ruby on Rails.
 I definitly see why it became so popular.
-Now that I have graduated, I hope to do some research on mobile develpoment, artifical intellegance, machine learning, and open source and I look forward to my next journey in my career.
+Now that I have graduated, I hope to do some research on mobile develpoment, artifical intellegance, machine learning, and open source.
+Also I look forward to my next journey in my career.

 										</p>